 - Constipation and/or diarrhoea (yes believe it or not, you can kinda have both at the same time)

 - Difficulty concentrating

-You may experience none, some or all of these symptoms.
+You may experience none, some or all of these.
 Sounds DELIGHTFUL, doesn’t it?! *CRY*

 WHEN DOES PMS START / STOP?

 PMS symptoms are a sure sign that your period is on its way.
-Symptoms usually start anywhere between 4 – 10 days before your period is due and will stop once the bleeding starts – although, you may still experience some abdominal discomfort.
+Symptoms usually start anywhere between 4 – 10 days before your period is due (after ovulation - also known as the luteal phase of your cycle) and will stop once the bleeding starts – although, you may still experience some abdominal discomfort.

 HOW DO I TREAT PMS?

 If the symptoms aren’t too severe, PMS can generally be self-managed.
 Ask yourself: is my PMS stopping me or impacting on my daily life?
 Am I so bloated/moody/crampy that even a dance-off wouldn’t lift my spirits?
 If NO, here are some basic tips to self-care:

 - Reduce stress: Get a massage, go for a walk, meditate